ShivamPansuriya/MCP-server/README.md

-# MCP Server with HttpServletSseServerTransportProvider
+# MCP Server with Streamable HTTP Transport

-This project demonstrates how to implement a Model Context Protocol (MCP) server using the Java SDK's `HttpServletSseServerTransportProvider`.
-The server provides HTTP with Server-Sent Events (SSE) transport for MCP communication.
+This project demonstrates how to implement a Model Context Protocol (MCP) server using the Java SDK's `HttpServletStreamableServerTransportProvider`.
+The server provides Streamable HTTP transport for MCP communication with a single endpoint.

 ## Features

-- **HttpServletSseServerTransportProvider**: Servlet-based MCP transport using SSE
+- **HttpServletStreamableServerTransportProvider**: Servlet-based MCP transport using Streamable HTTP
 - **Sample Tools**: Echo and calculator tools for demonstration
 - **Sample Resources**: JSON data resources
 - **REST API**: Management endpoints for monitoring and control